-We believe full ESG integration requires real commitment and considerable investment.
+We believe full ESG integration requires real commitment.

 Strengthening Our Portfolio